 The natural language interface of ChatGPT means it can be deployed as a chatbot interview assistant, to help to assess the personality or competencies of candidates.
 This could offer significant benefits for scaling interviews to larger volumes of candidates or assessing candidate personality in a more engaging format than questionnaires.

 This type of application needs to be balanced with ensuring that the hiring process keeps some human-to-human interaction or touchpoints within it, to foster more candidate engagement.
 Also, it would be important to evaluate whether this approach can achieve the same or better levels of consistency and accuracy compared to existing assessment methods.
 There has already been some promising scientific research in this area, but there is still more research required.

 3. Digital work coach

-From a talent development side, an interesting application of generative AI is in providing personalised chatbot coaching, which can support someone in achieving their individual goals.
+From a talent development side, an interesting application of generative AI is in providing personalized chatbot coaching, which can support someone in achieving their individual goals.
 A chatbot coach can ask questions to explore a specific work challenge the person is facing and help them to identify options, solutions, and an action plan for addressing the challenge.

-This has significant potential to democratise coaching by providing it at a much wider scale than is possible with human coaching and as an on-demand service 24/7.
+This has significant potential to democratize coaching by providing it at a much wider scale than is possible with human coaching and as an on-demand service 24/7.
 At the same time, AI-based coaching is limited in capability and can’t replicate the qualities of human coaches, such as empathy and emotional intelligence.
 AI-powered coaching may be useful for supporting with narrow, targeted work challenges, while human coaches will remain essential for deeper-level coaching which requires a stronger connection with the coachee, an understanding of the nuanced context of work challenges, and an appreciation of the emotional impact.

 Exciting times ahead!